What is attack and what are attack components?¶

 The libdetection library additionally validates attacks detected by the library libproton as follows:

-If libdetection does not confirm the attack signs detected by libproton, the request is considered legitimate, the attack is not uploaded to the Wallarm Cloud and is not blocked (if the WAF node is working in the
+If libdetection does not confirm the attack signs detected by libproton, the request is considered legitimate, the attack is not uploaded to the Wallarm Cloud and is not blocked (if the filtering node is working in the